JDobie1/projectTwoCS4610/README.md

 SETUP
 ------------------------------------------------------------------------------------------------------------------------------------------------------
 1. In order to setup the project properly you will need to in load up phpMyAdmin and create a database called 'project_two_cs4610'.
-2. Upon creating the database you will need to navigate to the SQL tab and insert the Create/Alter tables from file " //insert file name here "
+2. Upon creating the database you will need to navigate to the SQL tab and insert the Create/Alter tables from file " Proj2_SQL_CREATE_TABLE-FINAL1 "
 3. Once the tables are created it is now time to populate them!
 4. Navigate to you local host folder (i.e. ../htdocs/projectTwoCS4610/load.php)
 //you do not need to have login cridentials to navigate to this as it isn't public facing and is ment for administrative use. from there you can load